wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-integrate-with-vnet.md

 - private site access

 ### Getting started ###
-Here are some things to keep in mind before connecting your web site to a virtual network:
+Here are some things to keep in mind before connecting your web app to a virtual network:

 - VNET Integration only works with apps in a **Standard** or **Premium** pricing plan.
 If you enable the feature and then scale your App Service Plan to an unsupported pricing plan your apps will lose their connections to the VNETs they are using.
 - If your target virtual network already exists, it must have point-to-site VPN enabled with a Dynamic routing gateway before it can be connected to an app.
 You cannot enable point-to-site Virtual Private Network (VPN) if your gateway is configured with Static routing.